Shield Telefomin Area West Sepik Papua New Guinea The Todd Barlin Collection

-Collection No. | TB-2402 |
+Collection No. TB-2402

-Size | Height: 163cm x 56cm Width |
+Size Height: 163cm x 56cm Width

-This fine old and well used Shield from the Telefomin Area in the Star Mountains area of the West Sepik Province in Papua New Guinea.
+This fine old and well-used Shield from the Telefomin Area in the Star Mountains area of the West Sepik Province in Papua New Guinea.

-Among the Telefomin and related groups their War Shields were considered to be ancestral relics and were kept in men’s ceremonial houses.
+Among the Telefomin and related groups, their War Shields were considered to be ancestral relics and were kept in men’s ceremonial houses.

 The Telefomin are also famous for their carved & painted Ceremonial House Boards and Doors that have designs that are often similar to their Shields.
 These carvings were attached to the front of the Men’s Ceremonial House. (also see the great Telefomin Door on my website)

 The construction of the Men’s Ceremonial House with carved doors and panels also coincided with the eligibility of the house to store ancestral relics like Shields.
-The spiritual ‘heat’ of such relics was believed to be a danger to the well being of women and children so ancestral relics were kept only in men’s ritual houses.
+The spiritual ‘heat’ of such relics was believed to be a danger to the well-being of women and children so ancestral relics were kept only in men’s ritual houses.
 In the men’s ritual houses, boys and young men passed through several stages of initiation into the mysteries of the ancestors and the rituals that ensured the growth of the staple crop (taro), the health and welfare of the community, and success in hunting and warfare.

 The designs on the Shields were specific to a clan and area specific and the designs had ancestral power, each shield had its own personal name.
 This fine Shield has deeply incised designs with a central motif and the edge of the shield has a serrated triangular border.
 The designs are highlighted with red, white & black ochre.
-On the back of the shield you can see how it was held with a crossed bamboo strap going from corner to corner.
+On the back of the shield, you can see how it was held with a crossed bamboo strap going from corner to corner.

-Warfare was widespread among traditional enemies in neighbouring areas and alliances were made & broken regularly between different groups.
+Warfare was widespread among traditional enemies in neighboring areas and alliances were made & broken regularly between different groups.
 These large rectangular shields were used in battle by two men, one pushing the shield forward and another warrior hiding behind the shield and free to use his bow and arrows with great accuracy.

 This shield would date from the 1940’s-1950’s.